retypeapp/retype/configuration/envvars.md

 ![](/static/add-retype-secret.png)

-Once the `RETYPE_SECRET` secret is added, you should see the following and your Retype project will now build using your license key:
+Once the `RETYPE_SECRET` secret is added, you should see the following and your Retype project will now build using your key:

 ![](/static/retype-repository-secret.png)

 !!!
-See [configuring](../guides/github-actions.md/#retype_secret) a GitHub Workflow to use your Retype license key.
+See [configuring](../guides/github-actions.md/#retype_secret) a GitHub Workflow to use your Retype key.
 !!!

 ## RETYPE_PASSWORD